NeilNie/Object_Tracking/README.md

 The goal for this application is to track a part of an image based on user selection.
 The project explores different algorithms and find the most optmized solution.
 Currently, there are companies and organization that have acheived this goal with different platforms, such as DJI Phantom 4 Drone with Visual Tracking (r)(c)

 ##Algorithms
 This projects uses many algorithms, LKT algorithm is great at analyzing the content of a frame.
-It's fast and easy to implement. <br>
+It's fast and easy to implement.
+This algorithm is specifically used in the `ObjectTracking` class.
+That class is wrapped with `ObjectTrackingSample` class, which is more user friendly and actually gives you some useful data. `SampleFacade` is a objective-c++ class that directly talk to the ViewController.
+In there, you can find familiar classes such as `NSMutableArray` (instead of `std::vector`) <br>

+After some development and testing, the object tracking class is more reliable and purposeful than the other algorithms.
+However, improvements are need, please don't hesitate to fork this repo and make pull requests.

 MSER help us to identify and track objects (regions).
 With MSER, we can teach the computer different images, pattern. <br>